harshkc03/traffic-signs-signals-and-lane-detection/README.md

 ## Installation

-+ First clone this repository
++ First clone this repository and nagivate your directory to the cloned repository.

++ Run-

+⋅⋅⋅ xax`pip install -r requirements.txt`

+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a li

 ## Setup and run